UniqueNetwork/unique_docs/docs/networks/extrinsics.md

 **Description**

-Creates several new tokens at once in the specified collection (up to a 100 at a time).
-All properties keys must be present in collection.
+Creates several new tokens at once in the specified collection (up to 100 at a time).
+All property keys must be present in the collection.
 Returns an object with the transaction result.

 **Declaration**